Windsor Davies: Television

-Davies' best known role was as Battery Sergeant Major Williams in the British sitcom, It Ain't Half Hot Mum (1974–1981). who was modelled on similar individuals Davies had met as a soldier during his national service.
+Davies' best known role was as Battery Sergeant Major Williams in the British sitcom It Ain't Half Hot Mum (1974–1981), who was modelled on similar individuals Davies had met as a soldier during his national service.
 "Bastards, real bastards some of them were.
 They knew it, too, and took pride in it," he once said.
 Among his character's catchphrases was "Shut Up!!", delivered as an eardrum-shattering military scream.
 Another phrase was "Oh dear, how sad, never mind", delivered in a dry, ironic manner, and used when others around him had problems.
+Journalist Neil Clark, contributing to The Times in 2005, described his performance as the "definitive portrayal of a bullying and uneducated sergeant-major" and reported Spike Milligan was of the opinion that Davies' role was "the funniest comic performance he had ever" watched.
 Davies and co-star Don Estelle had a number-one hit in the UK with a semicomic version of "Whispering Grass" in 1975.
-Journalist Neil Clark, contributing to The Times in 2005, described his performance as the "definitive portrayal of a bullying and uneducated sergeant-major" and reported Spike Milligan was of the opinion that Davies' role was "the funniest comic performance he had ever" watched.

 His other television roles included the sailor Taffy in the first of the BBC series The Onedin Line (1971), a boat captain in an episode of Special Branch, a special branch detective in Callan (1972), and the antique dealer Oliver Smallbridge in Never the Twain (1981–1991), with Donald Sinden.
 In the field of science fiction television, Davies appeared in the 1967 Doctor Who story "The Evil of the Daleks" as Toby; and was the voice of Sergeant Major Zero (a spherical robotic soldier in charge of 100 other spherical robotic soldiers) in the 1983 Gerry Anderson-Christopher Burr production Terrahawks.

 He was the subject of This Is Your Life in 1976 when he was surprised by Eamonn Andrews.

-In September–October 1985, Davies played the lead role of George Vance, a museum custodian elevated to the peerage, in the six-part BBC2 comedy series The New Statesman.
+In September–October 1985, Davies played the lead role of George Vance, a museum custodian elevated to the peerage, in the six-part BBC Two comedy series The New Statesman.
 This was based on the play by Douglas Watkinson and is not to be confused with the later sitcom of the same name.
 (Colin Blakely played the role of Vance in a pilot episode transmitted on BBC2 in December 1984.)

 Davies also featured in the BBC comedy sitcom Oh, Doctor Beeching!, written by David Croft and Richard Spendlove, as the Lord Mayor in an episode broadcast in 1997.
+He also featured in an episode of 2 Point 4 Children in 1999, as Ben's long-lost Uncle Ion.

 Films

 In the cinema, Davies played major roles in two Carry On films, Behind (1975) and England (1976), in the latter again as a sergeant major.
 He played Mog in the Welsh rugby film Grand Slam (1978), and was a sergeant in the Highland Regiment in Adolf Hitler: My Part in His Downfall (1973) with Jim Dale and Spike Milligan.
-In 1989, he revived the role of Sergeant Major Williams in a 30 minute Royal Air Force training film, Hazardous Ops.
+In 1989, he revived the role of Sergeant Major Williams in a 30-minute Royal Air Force training film, Hazardous Ops.

-Pantomime

-Davies appeared as Baron Hardup in the pantomime Cinderella in Bournemouth, UK, from 10 December 1992 to 17 January 1993.